-NVCA is advocating for tax policy changes that will encourage new company formation.
-This can be accomplished by focusing on how and where the tax code impacts entrepreneurship and modernizing the rules in the code to better reflect the realities of the entrepreneurial business model.
+NVCA advocates for tax policy that encourages new company formation by focusing on how and where the tax code impacts entrepreneurship and the realities of the entrepreneurial business model.

-Startups are a unique business model which does not fit neatly into the definition of either large or small business, where most business tax reform conversations have been focused.
-While startups begin as small enterprises, their objective is significant growth and scale opportunity.
-These are new companies taking incredible risks against long odds to become the next generation of successful American businesses.
+Why it matters: Startups are a unique business model that do not fit neatly into the definition of large or small businesses, where most business tax reform has been focused.

-Startups generally have to operate for years using investment capital to develop a novel product, and so the investment environment is absolutely critical to entrepreneurship.
-The U.S. has done a good job over the last 35 years at sustaining tax policy that encourages patient, long-term investment and the country has benefited significantly as a result.
+- Startups typically operate for years using investment capital to develop a novel product, making the investment environment absolutely critical to entrepreneurship.
+The U.S. has done a good job sustaining tax policy that encourages patient, long-term investment over the last 35 years and the country has significantly advanced as a result.

 Implement reforms to encourage new company formation

 Tax reform should also be an opportunity to encourage new company creation by changing rules in the tax code that ignore or unintentionally penalize startups.

 Research & Development Tax Credit Reform